Digital Photography School Options Near Greensboro, N.C.

 Individuals interested in studying digital photography in the Greensboro area may choose from public colleges and not-for-profit schools in neighboring cities.
 This article looks at three schools, all no more than 50 minutes from downtown, and the photography-related programs they offer.
 It also includes a table of information that prospective students should know, such as enrollment, tuition and graduation rates for each school.
 At the end of the article are a few facts about one other Greensboro-area school that offers a relevant program.

-- Randolph Community College, about 29 miles from downtown Greensboro in nearby Asheboro, offers an associate's degree in photographic technology with concentrations in bio-communications, commercial photography, photojournalism and portrait studio management.
+- Randolph Community College, about 29 miles from downtown Greensboro in nearby Asheboro, offers an associate's degree in photographic technology with concentrations in commercial photography, photojournalism and portrait studio management.

 - About 45 miles away, Danville Community College in Danville, VA, offers a certificate in digital imaging and photography.